-Sequence-wise, given the length of the exit operations, I think it is likely that balance sheet contraction and policy rate hikes are going to take place simultaneously, unlike the previous exit operation in 2006, where balance sheet reduction preceded the policy rate hikes.
+Sequence-wise, given the length of the exit operations, I think it is likely that balance sheet contraction and policy rate hikes are going to take place simultaneously, unlike the previous exit operation in 2006, where the balance sheet reduction preceded the policy rate hikes.
+The US Fed, which is the forerunner in monetary policy normalization, has been operating on the two fronts simultaneously.
+I think the Bank of Japan can learn a lot from the US Fed's experience in planning its eventual exit strategies sometime in the future.

-Slide 14 is provided to give you an idea of balance sheet size normalization.
-First, I want to warn you not to read the numbers suggested by the dotted lines.
-They give no implication whatsoever of what the exit policy looks like.
+Slide 14 is provided to help you have an image on the balance sheet size normalization.
+Before I start, I have to tell you not to read the numbers, because the chart only gives you an image.
 There are a few variables that shape the basic features of policy normalization.

-First, the timing at which the balance sheet size stops growing and the level of the balance sheet at which it happens.
+First, the timing at which the balance sheet size stops growing and the level of the balance sheet size thereafter.

-Second, the length of the period in which the balance sheet remains the same size.
-In other words, the length of the period before some sort of tapering starts.
+Second, the length of period in which the balance sheet remains the same size.
+In other words, the length of period before the initiation of down-sizing.

-Third, the pace at which the balance sheet size is going to be reduced.
+Third, the pace at which the balance sheet will be reduced.
 The pace of balance sheet contraction can be controlled by partial reinvestment in JGBs out of maturing JGBs.
 There may be a trade-off here.
 If it is slower, the impact on financial markets may be mitigated, but the time required for normalization becomes inevitably longer.

-Finally, what would be the level the balance sheet size finally ends up.
-The new equilibrium size will be larger than it used to be before the Global Financial Crisis (GFC) for the same reason that the Fed has indicated.
+Finally, where the balance sheet size is going to end up.
+The new equilibrium size will be larger than it used to be before the Global Financial Crisis (GFC) for the same reasons that the Fed has indicated.
 There is stronger demand on the part of financial institutions for safe and liquid assets after the GFC.
-Reserves with the central bank are a typical instrument that satisfies demand of this sort on the part of banks.

-The monetary policy implementation framework will have to be amended accordingly with the new equilibrium.
+Reserves with the central bank is a typical instrument that satisfies banks' demand for safe and liquid assets.
+Monetary policy implementation instruments will have to be amended accordingly.
 Therefore, the new normal would look quite differently from the old normal that we were accustomed to before the GFC.

-I am not very concerned about the technical aspects of policy normalization, because the Bank has enough tools in the tool kit and sufficient skills as well as hands-on experience in the previous exiting operations from the QEP back in 2006.
+I am not overly concerned about the technical aspects of policy normalization, because the Bank has enough tools in the tool kit and sufficient skills as well as hands-on experience in the previous exiting operations from the QEP in 2006.
 The tricky part, therefore, would be communication.
 This will be pursued in a most careful manner in order not to surprise the financial markets.

-Meanwhile, some market analysts express their concerns that while the Bank of Japan currently enjoys huge profits arising from interest income paid on its JGB book, this could be reversed in a normalization process leaving the Bank with a deficit.

-This is because while JGBs with low coupons remain on its balance sheet, interest rate payments on excess reserves will increase progressively in a normalization process.
-Critics add that this will be exacerbated by erosion in the Bank of Japan's seigniorage, which is the ultimate source of the central bank's profit.
+Meanwhile, some market analysts express their concerns that while the Bank of Japan currently enjoys huge profits arising from interest income paid on its JGB book, this could be reversed in a normalization process leaving the Bank's profits in deficits.
+This is because while JGBs with low coupons remain on its balance sheet, interest rate payment on the excess reserves will increase progressively in a normalization process.
+The critics add that this will be exacerbated by an erosion in the Bank of Japan's seigniorage, which is the ultimate source of the central bank's profit.
 The seigniorage is determined by the size of banknotes in circulation.
-Critics argue that the higher opportunity cost of holding cash as interest rates rise will result in a reduction in banknotes in circulation, and thus undermine the seigniorage.
+The critics argue that the higher opportunity cost of holding cash as interest rates rise will result in reduction in banknotes in circulation, and thus undermines the seigniorage.